tezedge/tezos-dissector/README.md

 $ source ~/.cargo/env
 ```

-Wireshark version 3.2 required.
-If you run Ubuntu 19.10 or older, most likely the version is lower, so you need to add wireshark repository manually.
+The plugin was tested on Wireshark 3.0 (Ubuntu 19.10) and Wireshark 3.2 (Ubuntu 20.04), it might work on older versions, but it is not tested.
+Also, it should work on newer versions, but it also not tested.

+Optionally add wireshark repository:

 ```
 $ sudo apt install software-properties-common